jared-hughes/DesThree/specdesign.md

 ## Design

-Maybe comments with commands inside them, separated by semicolons? (commas can get confused with Desmos commas).
-Should be able to use `HelperExpression`s to evaluate each semicolon-separated prt
+Desmos notes with commands inside them, separated by commas.
+Should be able to use `HelperExpression`s to evaluate each comma-separated part

-- `BoxGeometry(3;4;5)`
+- `BoxGeometry(3,4,5)`

 Ooh I want tooltips giving argument order/names and what each command does.